ewendel/elm-workshop/book/memory/TEA.md

     -> Program Never
 ```

-Here we can see that because of Elm's static typing these three fields must "match" eachother:
+Here we can see that because of Elm's static typing these three fields must "match" each other:
 * The type of the initial model must match the type of the argument to the `view` function.
 * The type of messages returned from `view` (the `msgType` part in `Html msgType`) must be the same type as the first argument to `update`
 * The type of the second argument to `update` must match the type of the model